cssearcy/AYS-R-Coding-SPR-2020/schedule.md

 This lab offers practice analyzing traffic accident patterns using **dplyr** data wrangling functions.

-*Note, this data will be used for your final dashboard.
-This assignment is a preview of the types of analysis and graphics you might report on the dashboard.*
+**Note:** *These data and techniques will be used for your final project in building an interactive dashboard.*

-<a class="uk-button uk-button-default" href="https://cssearcy.github.io/AYS-R-Coding-SPR-2020/LABS/lab-05-instructions_new.html">LAB-05 Instructions</a>
+<a class="uk-button uk-button-default" onclick="window.open('https://ds4ps.org/cpp-526-sum-2020/labs/lab-05-instructions.html')">LAB-05 Instructions</a>

+Click to download the lab template.
+Modify and submit using the instructions.

-<a class="uk-button uk-button-default" href="https://gastate.view.usg.edu/d2l/home/2056378">Download the Template</a>
+<a class="uk-button uk-button-default" onclick="window.open('https://github.com/DS4PS/cpp-526-sum-2020/blob/master/labs/cpp-526_reformatted-labs/Lab-05-v2-LastName.zip?raw=true')">LAB-05 Template</a>

-**Submit solutions to the iCollege Assignment Folder by 11:59pm on July 16.**
+## Submit Solutions to Canvas

+<a class="uk-button uk-button-primary" href="{{page.canvas.assignment_url}}">SUBMIT LAB</a>

 <br>
 <br>